ironSource/aircon/README.md

 Mock values
 --------
-Mocking remotley configured values is supported.
+Mocking remotley configured values is useful for testing purposes.
-To mock a config value a mock method should defined:
+To mock a config value a mock method should be defined:
 ```java
 @ConfigMock(RemoteConfigs.CoolFeature.ENABLED)
 public static boolean mockEnabled() {